 In general, the collection part of the EPR consists of three steps: 1) collection from consumers, 2) sorting of the collected products, and 3) transportation of the collected products to the recycling plants.
 Then, once the used products are collected from private households, producers are responsible for the arrangement of all or part of the transportation.
-Allocation of financial responsibility with regard to the collection more or less corresponds to the allocation of physical responsibility of the producers, and the physical management and information management that is conducted by the respective PROs
+Allocation of financial responsibility with regard to the collection more or less corresponds to the allocation of physical responsibility of the producers, and the physical management and information management that is conducted by the respective (Producer Responsibility Organizations (PROs).